tasmota/docs/docs/Blinds-and-Shutters.md

    - PWM and COUNTER defined

 **Shutter mode 5** - Servo Motors (PWM position based servo)
-First relay: ON/OFF, Second relay: UP/DOWN
+First relay: ON/OFF, Second relay: UP/DOWN (optional not used)
    PWM: Stepper signal
-   PWMfrequency 200   ( This is mandatory for most relay to get correct PWM duty cylces)
+   PWMfrequency 200   ( This is mandatory for most relay to get correct PWM duty cylces) SetOption15 0 (required to store value and make it reboot save)

 [Wiring diagrams](#motor-wiring-diagrams) for Normal, Stepper motor, and Short Circuit-Safe configurations are available at the end of this page.
 Even if the shutter does not have two motors, three wires have to be connected.